-Sustainable requirements need to be incorporated into the specification and must be relevant to the particular procurement.
+Current legislation allows environmental considerations to be included in the technical specification of a procurement, requirements must be relevant and proportionate to the particular procurement.
 If for instance the buyer wishes to ensure that the marine protection areas are avoided the following example can be used in a specification to highlight the requirement to meet sustainability criteria (taken from Government Buying Standard for Food and Catering Services):

 ‘All fish are to be demonstrably sustainable with all wild-caught fish meeting the FAO Code of Conduct for Responsible Fisheries (includes Marine Stewardship Council certification and Marine Conservation Society ‘fish to eat’) and from outside any registered Marine Protection Areas (MPA)’

-Alternatively for restoration work to an historic building:
+Alternatively for restoration work to a historic building:

 ‘'The refurbishment of this historic building shall be in accordance with relevant requirements specified and all materials used shall be in keeping with the age and heritage of the property and shall be previously agreed with XXX.’